How to Obtain a Good Appraisal….

 - Appraisers need to see the exterior and interior of the home…. have it in showing condition.

-- California law states there must be smoke alarms in the home, as well as carbon monoxide detectors in a home that has gas or has attached garage.
+- Florida law states there must be smoke alarms in the home.

 - For condos, provide the homeowner association contact information or call to obtain number of units and how many are owner-occupied.